 First, you will find two types of surgery that fall under the realm of plastic surgery.
 Reconstructive plastic surgery aims to repair normal function.
 Cosmetic surgery refers to non-essential or elective surgery to improve your appearance.

 So as it relates to dental work, what does cosmetic surgery include?
-Any work that improves the appearance of your teeth, gums or bite without regard to actual function.
+Any work that improves the appearance of your teeth, gums, or bites without regard to actual function.

 However, some cosmetic dental work can subsequently improve your oral health too.
 For example, tooth-colored porcelain fillings will look better.
 But they may also require less removal of your natural tooth structure than traditional metal fillings.